tomviering/Github-Capstone/lessons/04_GitHub_desktop.md

 **Method 2:** In GitHub Desktop, if you are already past the `Let's get started!` screen, click `Current repository` in the lefthand side of the repository bar, then in the dropdown menu that appears, click `Add` and select `Create New Repository...`

 **Method 3:** In GitHub Desktop, click `File` in the Menu Bar, then select `New Repository...`

-**Method 4:** You can also add an existing local repository starting with Method 2 or Method 3 but selecting `Add Existing Repository...` or `Add Local Repository` from the respective dropdown menus and providing the local path of the repository

 For this tutorial, we will be using **Method 1**